Booking Terms & Conditions for

 Other than authorised and controlled by the organisers, no generators (petrol, diesel, bio-diesel), laser devices, fireworks, or airborne lanterns (Chinese lanterns etc) are permitted on site.

 Ticket holders may bring alcohol on site for their personal consumption.
-There will be no bar on site.

 The site owners and Queer Spirit cannot accept any responsibility for your personal property so please do take care of your own belongings and give consideration to what you bring with you.